ppatierno/rhte-2019/README.md

 Finally, the devices have to connect to the Apache Kafka cluster but due to missing support for Apache Kafka protocol and constrained resources, they can use HTTP/1.1 protocol.

-The [module-04](modules/04-bridging-http-kafka.md) covers how to deploy the HTTP - Apache Kafka bridge using the Strimzi cluster operator.
+The [module-04](modules/04-bridging-http-kafka.md) covers how to deploy the HTTP - Apache Kafka bridge using the AMQ Streams/Strimzi cluster operator.
 The devices are now able to send their telemetry data over HTTP/1.1 protocol for interacting with the Apache Kafka cluster.
 As covered by previous module, the data are enriched with information from the backend system and monitored on a console.

-It's also available an optional step in the [appendix](modules/appendix-influxdb.md) which is about storing enriched telemetry data in a time-series database as InfluxDB and then showing them in a corresponding Grafana dashboard.
+It's also available an optional module in the [appendix](modules/appendix-influxdb.md) which is about storing enriched telemetry data in a time-series database like InfluxDB and then showing them in a corresponding Grafana dashboard.

 ## Modules